Barandis/kessel/src/docs/parsers/skipmany.md

                         // Expected a letter
 ```

-Applies a parser as many times as possible until it fails, discarding all of the parser's results.

-`skipMany` executes a parser zero or more times, as long as it continues to succeed.
-When the parser fails, that does not mean that `skipMany` fails; that signals that `skipMany` is through executing.

-The failure case in the example shows the only way that `skipMany` can fail: its underlying [`right`](right.md) parser fails fatally because it consumed input before failing, and that fatal failure causes `skipMany` to fail. `skipMany` does not fail from non-fatal failures of its parser.
+The failure case in this example shows the only way that `skipMany` can fail: its underlying `right` parser fails fatally because it consumed input before failing, and that fatal failure causes `skipMany` to fail. `skipMany` does not fail from non-fatal failures of its parser.

 #### Parameters